How to Tell If You’re in Autistic Burnout

 Chronic Stress and Life Transitions

 Autistic burnout typically results from prolonged stress or major life changes.
-Shifts such as starting a new job, moving, or managing complex social demands can drain emotional and physical reserves.
+Common triggers include:

 When external expectations exceed what an autistic nervous system can sustainably handle, burnout follows.
 This mismatch between capacity and demand is the heart of autistic exhaustion.